Green Line (Calgary): Expansion timeline and funding

 Though the alignment and general design of future expansions have been approved by the city council, the timeline and funding of future extensions has not yet been determined.
-Construction stage one builds the most complex and the most expensive segment of the line first - allowing incremental, relatively simple expansion of the line as funding becomes available.
+Construction of Phase 1 builds the most complex and expensive segment of the line first - allowing incremental, relatively simple expansion of the line as funding becomes available.
 The full build-out of the line is estimated to require an additional CA$2–3 billion.

 In 2019, several potential Stage 2 build-outs were evaluated for variable amounts of potential future funding.
 These were: